filmhubhq/filmhubhq.github.io/privacy.md

 If you believe that any information we are holding on you is incorrect or incomplete, please write to or email us as soon as possible, at the above address.
 We will promptly correct any information found to be incorrect.

 ### About Us
-Filmhub is the name used by Kinonation, Inc. a Delaware corporation.
+Filmhub is the name used by Kinonation, Inc., a Delaware corporation.